Guide

 VASPs are required to:

-• prepare annual accounts (which must be available for inspection on request);
+- prepare annual accounts (which must be available to CIMA on request);

-• comply with the requirements of the Cayman Islands AML/CFT/CPF regime3 and targeted financial sanctions obligations, including the appointment of an Anti-Money Laundering Compliance Officer (AMLCO);
+- comply with the requirements of the Cayman Islands AML/CFT/CPF regime[1] and targeted financial sanctions obligations, including the appointment of an anti-money laundering compliance officer, a money laundering reporting officer, and a deputy money laundering reporting officer;

-• ensure the accuracy of communications relating to virtual asset services;
+- ensure the accuracy of disclosures, advertising materials and communications relating to virtual asset services;

 A Statement of Principles on the Conduct of Virtual Assets Services4 was published by CIMA in February 2021, setting out principles by which all VASPs should conduct their business and acting as the measure against which CIMA will assess compliance for AML/CFT/CPF and prudential purposes.